-Choice of Robots has 7 accessibility features for Visual which deal with how you can adjust the visuals to suit your needs, and offer additional information if you can't hear the game.
+We've documented 7 accessibility features for Visual in Choice of Robots which deal with how you can adjust the visuals to suit your needs, and offer additional information if you can't hear the game.

 No Flashes: No flashing strobe effects or you can disable them.
 This includes the absence of flashing from dramatic visual effects, explosions or weather effects like lightning.

 No Screen Shake: No screen shake effect or it is included but it can be disabled.
 This includes the absence of screen shake for dramatic effect as well as to indicate hits on a target.

 No Busy Backgrounds: No distracting backgrounds or you can make them static or blank.
 This includes the absence of other movement elements in the background that might distract or confuse the action.